 - Standing in front of the chair, inhale as you extend your arms forward to shoulder height, bend your knees, and hinge forward from your hips—not your waist.
 At the same time, stick your bottom out and, keeping length in your spine (not rounding your back), lower yourself slowly and mindfully into the chair.

-- Repeat five to ten times, coming to a standing position, then slowly lowering yourself back to a sitting position.
-Be sure to keep the breath flowing; don’t hold your breath.
+- Repeat five to ten times, coming to a standing position, then slowly lower yourself back to a sitting position.
+Be sure to keep your breath flowing; don’t hold your breath.

 - Variation: For more challenge, as you return to the seated position from standing, hover with your bottom a few inches from the seat for several breaths before sitting.

 When people hurt their backs, it’s often from doing something relatively minor, such as picking up the newspaper from the floor.